spack/spack/bluebrain/documentation/setup_personal.md

     $ sudo update-alternatives --config python
     There is only one alternative in link group python (providing /usr/bin/python): /usr/bin/python3.8.
 Nothing to configure.

+## Spack Setup

+Now clone our version of Spack and find compilers and external packages:

+    $ git clone -c feature.manyFiles=true https://github.com/BlueBrain/spack.git
+    $ . spack/share/spack/setup-env.sh
+    $ spack compiler find
+    $ spack external find

+### Additional Configuration

+#### Remove Flawed External Packages

+Use the following commands to remove software that may be too customized to use reliably:

+    $ spack config rm packages:hdf5
+    $ spack config rm packages:openmpi
+    $ spack config rm packages:python
+    $ spack config rm packages:sqlite

+### Tuning on MacOS

+Edit the resulting externals, removing any references to `brew` from the system, the latter two as they are unfit to be used as full dependencies with Spack:

+    $ spack config edit packages

+With this minimal setup, Spack should operate independent of the system and the `brew` installation.

+### Tuning on Ubuntu

+You may want to purge older GCCs from `~/.spack/linux/compilers.yaml` if Spack implies older GCC by default.